 We understand that compulsory land acquisition can be a frustrating experience with many unknown factors in regards to the impact of your use of land.
 You may be entitled to compensation if the government requires to take your land or restrict your usage rights of your land.
 Understanding your legal rights and the restrictions of your current and future use of the land is imperative.

-We work with an highly experienced team of property valuers, town planners and loss assessors to construct your case and guide you through the myriad of possibilities and risks involved in negotiation of a fair and equitable settlement from the authority.
+We work with a highly experienced team of property valuers, town planners and loss assessors to construct your case and guide you through the myriad of possibilities and risks involved in the negotiation of a fair and equitable settlement from the authority.

 - Prepare compensation claims

 - Advice on statutory compensation scheme

 - Formulate negotiating strategies